 For purposes of the Advisory Agreement, a "Spin-Off transaction" includes either a transaction whereby (a) the Company offers its stockholders the option to elect to either (i) retain their ownership of shares of the Company's common stock, or (ii) exchange their shares of the Company's common stock for shares of common stock in a newly formed entity (the "Public Fund") that will elect to be regulated as a BDC under the 1940 Act and treated as a RIC under Subchapter M of the Code (the "Public Fund Spin Off"); or (b) the Company completes a listing of the Company's securities on any securities exchange (an "Exchange Listing").
 The base management fee will be an amount equal to 0.40% (1.60% annualized) of the Company's average daily Gross Assets (defined below) during the most recently completed calendar quarter for so long as the aggregate amount of Gross Assets of the Company as of the end of the most recently completed calendar quarter is equal or greater than \$500,000,000 but less than \$1,000,000,000.
 For purposes of the Advisory Agreement, "Gross Assets" is defined as the Company's gross assets, including assets purchased with borrowed funds or other forms of leverage, as well as any PIK interest, as of the end of the most recently completed fiscal quarter.
-If the aggregate amount of the Company's Gross Assets as of the end of the most recently completed calendar quarter.
-If the aggregate amount of the Company's average daily Gross Assets during the most recently completed calendar quarter is equal to or greater than \$1,000,000,000,000, the base management fee will be an amount equal to 0.375% (1.50% annualized) of the Company's average daily Gross Assets during the most recently completed calendar quarter.
+If the aggregate amount of the Company's (1.75% annualized) of the Company's dross Assets as of the end of the most recently completed calendar quarter is equal to or greater than \$1,000,000,000, the base management fee will be an amount equal to 0.4375% (1.75% annualized) of the Company's average daily Gross Assets as of the end of the most recently completed calendar quarter.
+If the aggregate amount of the Company's Gross Assets as of the end of the most recently completed calendar quarter is equal to or greater than \$1,000,000,000, the base management fee will be an amount equal to 0.375% (1.50% annualized) of the Company's average daily Gross Assets during the most recently completed calendar quarter.

-RGC earned base management fees of \$2,559,936 for the three months ended March 31, 2022, and \$2,069,209 for the three months ended March 31, 2021, respectively.
+RGC earned base management fees of \$2,862,303 and \$5,422,239, respectively, for the three and six months ended June 30, 2022, and \$2,276,341 and \$4,345,550, respectively, for the three and six months ended June 30, 2021.